Transversely isotropic poroelastic behaviour of the Callovo-Oxfordian claystone: A set of stress-dependent parameters: Poro-Elastic Framework

 Note that $K_{\phi}$ has to be determined separately in an unjacketed test by measuring the change in pore fluid mass during equal increments of pore pressure and total stress change (e.g. \mbox{\citealp{Gassmann1951}}; \mbox{\citealp{Brown1975}}; \mbox{\citealp{Coussy2004}}; \mbox{\citealp{Ghabezloo200814}}; \mbox{\citealp{Makhnenko2017}}).
 This fluid mass change is generally very small for common geomaterials, making the precise measurement a challenging task.
 For homogeneous materials at the micro-scale, one can assume $K_{\phi}=K_{s}$ \mbox{\citep{Berryman199217}}.
 If this is not known a priori, it is practical to use some poromechanical relationships for calculating $K_{\phi}$, as given by \mbox{\cite{Ghabezloo200814}}, which provide:

 The bulk modulus of the pore space $K_{\phi}$ can hence be calculated by an experimental evaluation of the undrained bulk modulus $K_{u}$, which is less tedious to be determined in an undrained isotropic compression test.
 The porosity $\phi_0$ can be obtained by volume and mass measurements of oven-dried specimens, whereas the bulk modulus of the pore fluid $K_{f}$ is generally known for a specific fluid, such as for example water.
-If one is able to measure more than the minimum number of 8 independent coefficients (together with $\phi_0$ and $K_{f}$) experimentally, an overdetermined set of parameters is obtained, which can help to check for a compatibility of these values.
-In this study we did not investigate $G$, therefore the parameter set which we aimed to characterize contains 7 independent coefficients.
+If one is able to measure more than the minimum number of \hz{eight} independent coefficients (i.e. $E_h$, $E_z$, $\nu_{hh}$, $\nu_{zh}$, $b_h$, $b_z$, $G$, $K_{\phi}$, given that $\phi_0$ and $K_{f}$ are known) experimentally, an overdetermined set of parameters is obtained, which can help to check for a compatibility of these values.
+In this study we did not investigate $G$, therefore the parameter set which we aimed to characterize contains \hz{seven} independent coefficients.